dwhieb/dissertation/README.md

 2. data selection
 3. [data collection](#stage-3-data-collection)
 4. [data preparation](#stage-4-data-preparation)
-5. data coding
+5. data annotation
 6. [quantitative analysis](#stage-6-quantitative-analysis)
 7. qualitative analysis

 There are not always clear boundaries between each stage (for example, a data selection step occurs at several places), but the above steps nonetheless provide a useful overview of the process.

 This readme documents the technical steps relating to [data collection](#stage-3-data-collection), [data preparation](#stage-4-data-preparation), and [quantitative analysis](#stage-6-quantitative-analysis).
-Discussion of the theoretical prerequisites, data coding, and qualitative analysis of the data may be found in my dissertation document, downloadable [here][dissertation].
+Discussion of the theoretical prerequisites, data annotation, and qualitative analysis of the data may be found in my dissertation document, downloadable [here][dissertation].

 ### Technical Prerequisites